 Extracorporeal shockwave therapy (ESWT) involves the delivery of high energy sound impulses which are transferred to the tissue interface via varying methods.
 There are three applications of shockwave therapy which include focused, defocused and radial.
 Radial shockwave utilises a handpiece that propagates a diffuse wave into the tissue via air compression of the projectile within the handpiece.
 The transfer of sonic energy promotes tissue healing.

 During the treatment ultrasound gel is applied to the skin which is cool and jelly like in consistency.
 The application of the handpiece to the skin will be firm and will generate an oscillating vibratory sensation against the skin.
-ESWT is used usually for 30 seconds to a few minutes with the machine generating a loud noise during use.
+ESWT may be applied for anywhere between 1-20 minutes depending on the condition and protocol, with the machine generating a loud noise during use.

 For optimal results, a course of shockwave therapy usually requires 3-5 sessions.